deefifofun/prints_charming/README.md

 cp = ColorPrinter(config=config, styles=styles)

 # Print all the foreground colors in the color map with it's name to the right of it.
-# You can supply your own color_map as an arg in the init method.
+# You can optionally supply your own color_map as an arg in the init method.
 # For styling of the first cp.print statement we will add 'Name:' to the word map.
 cp.print("##############################################################################################", color="yellow")
 cp.print("#### Print all the foreground colors in the color map each with it's name to the right of it.", color="yellow")